California's First LEED® Gold Certified Winery

 Jarrod Denton discuss the LEED Certification Process at HALL

 LEED is an internationally recognized certification system that measures how well a building or community performs across all the metrics that matter most: energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality, and stewardship of resources and sensitivity to their impacts.

-• Radiant Floors Allowing for Precision Winemaking and Maximum Energy Efficiency – Radiant flooring allows HALL to control the facility’s temperature while conserving energy.
-This technology, accomplished by running cold or warm water through the floor slab, provides a energy efficient and stable storage and production environment.
+• Radiant Floors — Radiant flooring allows HALL to control the facility’s temperature while conserving energy.
+This technology, accomplished by running cold or warm water through the floor slab, provides an energy efficient and stable storage and production environment.

-• Local Building Materials – More than 10 percent of materials used to build the facility were extracted, harvested or recovered, as well as manufactured, within 500 miles of the project site.
+• Local Building Materials — More than ten percent of materials used to build the facility were extracted, harvested, or recovered, as well as manufactured, within 500 miles of the project site.

-• Recycled Building Materials – More than 10 percent of the materials used were made with recycled content.
+• Recycled Building Materials — More than ten percent of the materials used were made with recycled content.

-• Water Conservation – Drought tolerant plant species were selected for the winery landscaping which will reduce the demand for irrigation by more than 50 percent.
+• Water Conservation — Drought tolerant plant species were selected for the winery landscaping which will reduce the demand for irrigation by more than fifty percent.
 In conjunction with this, all of the landscaping and vineyards are irrigated with recycled water.
-A 40-percent reduction of building water has also been achieved through the use of low-flow water outlets without compromising performance.
+A forty percent reduction of building water has also been achieved through the use of low-flow water outlets without compromising performance.